How much deposit do I need for a house?

 - You can no longer open a Help to Buy ISA, however if you do have one currently, you can pay into until November 2029 and claim the 25% bonus until November 2030.
 You can pay up to £200 a month into the ISA, and the government will top up your savings by 25% (up to £3000) when you buy your first home.
 The property you buy must be the only home you own, and has a maximum purchase price of £250,000 (or up to £450,000 in London).

 It is possible to get a mortgage with no deposit.
-You can do this with a guarantor mortgage.
-In order to be eligible for a guarantor mortgage, your parents can either put some savings with a certain bank, or offer their home as security in case the buyer is unable to pay.
-The Lloyds Lend a Hand and Barclays Springboard deals are two more well known 0 deposit mortgages.
+One way you can do this is through a guarantor mortgage.
+In order to be eligible for a guarantor mortgage, your parents can either put some savings with a certain bank through a springboard mortgage, or offer their home as security in case the buyer is unable to pay.

 Learn more about Tembo's Deposit Boost